 In Nottinghamshire, overall educational attainment continues to improve each year at a higher rate than nationally.
-Attainment by those from disadvantaged groups is also increasing, but there is still a significant gap between these learners' attainment and that of their peers.

-We need to work to reduce this gap, while continuing to promote achievement for all.
+Attainment by those from disadvantaged groups is also increasing, but there are still a significant gap between these learners' attainment and that of their peers.
+We need to work to reduce this gap, while continuing to promote achievement for all. # update with new data for 2012/13 overall attainmentattainment gap (FSM and LAC)

-Although the "Together for Newark" project is at an early stage, the data on attainment for the 2012/13 academic year suggests that it is improving outcomes for learners who are eligible for free school meals.
+A multi-agency project is underway in Newark town to develop and evaluate ways in which multi-agency work by a wide range of partners can support schools in raising the attainment for disadvantaged learners.
+Although this project is at an early stage, the data on attainment for the 20012/13 academic year suggests that it is improving outcomes for learners who are eligible for free school meals.